silaypc/Talent-Show-With-GUI/README.md

 # Talent-Show-With-GUI
-Talent Show but with GUI made in NetBeans
+Talent Show application but with GUI made in NetBeans.